JDeep1234/Iot-Projects-Part-B/README.md

 # IoT Projects with Part-B

-This repository contains IoT projects developed using the RV IoT Board.
 Each project follows the **IoT Design Methodology**, covering the purpose, domain, and process specifications, service levels, and more.

 ## **Projects Overview**
 1. Smart Lighting